Graduate Secondary Education (Grades 6-12)

 - Emergency-Licensed (Tier 1) teachers already working in schools

 Our 22 credit initial license sequence can be applied toward a 34 credit Master’s of Arts in Education.
-Classes are offered face to face in the evenings and weekends and incorporate blended/online delivery formats.
+Classes are offered face to face in the evenings and incorporate blended/online delivery formats.

 As an Edgewood College graduate you’ll earn more than just certification to receive a license, you’ll be prepared and empowered to be an effective classroom teacher.

 Our courses are designed to challenge, explore and foster the development of culturally-responsive teaching practices to educate students in secondary schools.
 Culturally responsive teaching connects students' cultural knowledge, prior experiences, and performance styles to academic knowledge and intellectual tools in ways that legitimize what students already know.
 Teachers who complete ASP are individuals who transcend their own cultural biases and preferences to establish and develop patterns for learning and communicating that engage and sustain student participation and achievement.

 - Learner Foundations

 Our small class size promotes a sense of community and facilitates individualized instruction.